 It does not disprove homeopathy – we need more research to prove its efficacy.
 For now, the remedies seem to provide a placebo – a reason – for patients who want to get better.

-There is some hope yet for the proponents.
+There is some hope yet for proponents of homeopathic medicines.
 The World Health Organization (WHO) includes homeopathy in its global initiative, the WHO Global Centre for Traditional Medicine.
 Headquartered in India, the center supports research in traditional and complementary medicine.
 We may see persuasive evidence for homeopathy efficacy in the future.

 Homeopathy can’t replace mainstream medicine in treating severe conditions